 1. As a practice, the school district does not honor requests for teacher changes.
 Any concerns in this area need to be directed to the appropriate supervisor.

-2. Schedules reflect the student's grade level for 2022-2023.
-Students are promoted to grade 10 if they have earned 33 credits at the end of grade 9; to grade 11 if they have earned 66 credits at the end of grade 10; and to grade 12 if they have earned 98 credits at the end of grade 11.
+2. Students are promoted to grade 10 if they have earned 33 credits at the end of grade 9; to grade 11 if they have earned 66 credits at the end of grade 10; and to grade 12 if they have earned 98 credits at the end of grade 11.

 The schedule process at WHRHS is a very careful and important matter which requires the input of students, teachers, counselors, and parents.
 Students are making a commitment which determines the master schedule and staffing needs for the coming school year.
 Outlined below are acceptable reasons for course changes (including electives) once the schedules are finalized and before the start of the school year: